richtan/haike/README.md

 # Start tailwind in dev mode
 $ python manage.py tailwind start

-# NOTE: Remember to do this before staging changes to tailwind.scss
 # Build tailwindcss for production
 $ python manage.py tailwind build